A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Acknowledgments

 \section{Acknowledgments}

-The examples in Section~\ref{sec:data_app} and Supplementary Section S2 are based on research using information obtained from \url{www.projectdatasphere.org}, which is maintained by Project Data Sphere.
+The examples in Section~\ref{sec:data_app} and Supplementary S3 use information obtained from \url{www.projectdatasphere.org}, which is maintained by Project Data Sphere.
 Neither Project Data Sphere nor the owner(s) of any information from the website have contributed to, approved, or are in any way responsible for the contents of this publication.
 Lorenzo Trippa and Steffen Ventz have been supported by the NIH grant R01LM013352.

 { {S\arabic{table}} {S\arabic{figure}} {S\arabic{section}} }